-- (e) If a ground rules hearing is to be held, it must be held before the commencement of any hearing at which the witness is to give evidence under section 389C(1) of the Act.
-The Court may direct that the ground rules hearing is to be held on a day earlier than the day the witness will be questioned.
-This is to give counsel28 time to adapt their questions to the witness's needs and to allow for other arrangements to be put in place, including those recommended by the intermediary (if any).
-The time for holding a ground rules hearing can be extended and more than one extension may be granted under section 389C(2) of the Act. - (f) At the end of the ground rules hearing, a clear statement of ground rules from the judicial officer, by way of direction or ruling, is needed.
-These should be recorded in writing for ease of reference during the questioning of the witness and provided to the parties and the intermediary (if any).
-Judicial officers should ensure compliance with any ground rules (see [5.6]). - (g) Counsel briefed to appear at the hearing must attend the ground rules hearing.29 While in-Court attendance is most preferable, the Court will take all reasonable steps to facilitate attendance, including by audio-visual link where appropriate. - 5.2 At a directions hearing held before the ground rules hearing, in order to facilitate the making of the directions at the ground rules hearing pursuant to section 389E of the Act referred to in [5.3], - (a) the Court may direct counsel:30 - (i) to advise whether a referral has been made to the Intermediary Matching Service for an intermediary to assess the witness (see [7.1] 'Intermediaries the process'); - (ii) to advise whether an application will be made for the Court to appoint an intermediary to assist the witness in giving evidence (see [7.2]-[7.6] 'Intermediaries the process'); - (iii) to identify the needs of the witness, including where there will be no referral to the Intermediary Matching Service, by directing the informant (or the prescribed person, being the police member who conducted the Video Recording of Evidence or VARE) to complete and file the applicable Ground Rules Questionnaire31 by a set date; - (iv) to identify arrangements needed to facilitate the giving of evidence including under section 360 of the Act, and the use of communication and visual aids;32 - (v) to consult and follow the guidance in R v Ward [2017] VSCA 37 especially at [112]- [114], [117]-[128], [134]-[135] and in the Bench Book for Children giving Evidence in Australian Courts (published by the Australasian Institute of Judicial Administration, updated 2020), and other resources referred to by the Court or published by the Judicial College of Victoria from time to time, including Fact Sheets about communicating with people with particular vulnerabilities, prepared by the Intermediary Program;33
+- (g) Counsel briefed to appear at the hearing must attend the ground rules hearing.
+While in-Court attendance is most preferable, the Court will take all reasonable steps to facilitate attendance, including by audio-visual link where appropriate. - 5.2 At a directions hearing held before the ground rules hearing, in order to facilitate the making of the directions at the ground rules hearing pursuant to section 389E of the Act referred to in [5.3], - (a) the Court may direct counsel:30 - (i) to advise whether a referral has been made to the Intermediary Matching Service for an intermediary to assess the witness (see [7.1] 'Intermediaries the process'); - (ii) to advise whether an application will be made for the Court to appoint an intermediary to assist the witness in giving evidence (see [7.2]-[7.6] 'Intermediaries the process'); - (iii) to identify the needs of the witness, including where there will be no referral to the Intermediary Matching Service, by directing the informant (or the prescribed person, being the police member who conducted the Video Recording of Evidence or VARE) to complete and file the applicable Ground Rules Questionnaire by a set date; - (iv) to identify arrangements needed to facilitate the giving of evidence including under section 360 of the Act, and the use of communication and visual aids; - (v) to consult and follow the guidance in R v Ward [2017] VSCA 37 especially at [112]-[114], [117]-[128], [134]-[135] and in the Bench Book for Children giving Evidence in Australian Courts (published by the Australasian Institute of Judicial Administration, updated 2020), and other resources referred to by the Court or published by the Judicial College of Victoria from time to time, including Fact Sheets about communicating with people with particular vulnerabilities, prepared by the Intermediary Program; - (vi) where there is no referral to the Intermediary Matching Service, or no intermediary is appointed, in order that the appropriate form of questioning can be discussed at the ground rules hearing:

-29 Criminal Procedure Act 2009 s 389D(1) refers to 'a person acting for the prosecution' and 'the legal practitioner representing the accused'.
+&lt;sup>29 Criminal Procedure Act 2009 s 389D(1) refers to 'a person acting for the prosecution' and 'the legal practitioner representing the accused'.
 This Guide makes it clear that counsel briefed for the hearing at which the witness is to be questioned are required to attend, which for this purpose, includes police prosecutors.

-32 See [5.4(e)] - 'Ground rules hearings - an introduction'.
+&lt;sup>32 See [5.4(e)] - 'Ground rules hearings - an introduction'.

-33 See [8.] - 'Resources'.
+&lt;sup>33 See [8.] - 'Resources'.